Submit manuscript...

 Introduction

 The current demand in modern medicine and nutrition have necessitated the exploration of biological systems for biomolecules making bio-prospecting a very great present interest.
 However, advances in biotechnology, particularly molecular farming (molecular pharming, biopharming or gene pharming) generates biomolecules valuable to medicine or industry that are difficult or even impossible to produce in another way, or which require prohibitively high production costs in other systems.
-These bio-chemicals (secondary metabolites) considered as specialty materials or fine chemicals, are used commercially as biologically active compounds (pharmaceuticals, flavours, fragrances, and pesticides) or as drug entities or as model compounds for drug syntheses and semi-syntheses [1,2].
+These bio-chemicals (secondary metabolites) considered as specialty materials or fine chemicals, are used commercially as biologically active compounds (pharmaceuticals, flavours, fragrances, and pesticides) or as drug entities or as model compounds for drug syntheses and semi-syntheses.1,2

 Naturally, secondary metabolites are accumulated in smaller quantities, limited in distribution in containing organisms (restricted to a particular species, genus, family, or closely related group of families), synthesized in specialized cell types and at distinct developmental stages, making their extraction and purification difficult.
 Acetyl-coenzyme A carboxylase is responsible for carboxylation of acetyl-CoA that results in malonyl-coenzyme A formation.
-Malonyl-CoA is a major building block for compounds such as fatty acids, polyketides and flavonoids – important components for cell growth, as well as for food, pharmaceuticals and energy production [3].
-It controls carbon flux to fatty acid biosynthesis and from β-oxidation allows for the biosynthesis of natural products of biotechnological importance.
-The recent emergence of biotechnological manipulation can be targeted to modulate acetyl-coenzyme A carboxylase activity in bacteria, plants and animals [4,5] to provide the platforms for effective production of bioactive metabolites as a feasible alternative to biochemical screening schemes.
+Malonyl-CoA is a major building block for compounds such as fatty acids, polyketides and flavonoids – important components for cell growth, as well as for food, pharmaceuticals and energy production.3 It controls carbon flux to fatty acid biosynthesis and from β-oxidation allows for the biosynthesis of natural products of biotechnological importance.
+The recent emergence of biotechnological manipulation can be targeted to modulate acetyl-coenzyme A carboxylase activity in bacteria, plants and animals4,5 to provide the platforms for effective production of bioactive metabolites as a feasible alternative to biochemical screening schemes.

-Antibody and Vaccine Production
+Antibody and vaccine production

 Microalgae is also useful for expressing insecticidal proteins.
 Because the green alga Chlorella is one possible food for mosquito larvae, the mosquito hormone trypsin-modulating oostatic factor (TMOF) was heterologously expressed in Chlorella.
 TMOF causes termination of trypsin biosynthesis in the mosquito gut.
-After feeding mosquito larvae with these recombinant Chlorellacells the larvae died within 72 h [8].
-Mosquito abatement is an expensive requirement in tropical countries which the use of transgenic algae might be a much cheaper alternative.
+After feeding mosquito larvae with these recombinant Chlorellacells the larvae died within 72 h.8 Mosquito abatement is an expensive requirement in tropical countries which the use of transgenic algae might be a much cheaper alternative.

 Acetyl-CoA is the major component involved in the biosynthesis of fatty acid which results into male fertility.
 Fertility restorer gene R is dominant in nature and found in certain strains of same species or can be transferred from the related species.